Undline/UndChain/readme.md

 14. **Block Time and Synchronization**:

     - Establishes and maintains consistent block time across the network to ensure synchronization.
+15. **Address book other co-chains:**

+	- Stores the validator addresses (contact information) for other co-chains so that if a user doesn't have that information stored in their system, they can request it.

 ---
 ### Mimic